Megan Kenny FeisterAssistant Professor, Communication

 B.A.
 Communication, English, Saint Louis University, 2009

 Megan Kenny Feister is an Assistant Professor of Organizational Communication at California State University Channel Islands.
+She is PI on a National Science Foundation grant investigating the cultivation of climates for ethical STEM work.
 She previously held a postdoctoral research position working on her grant funded research in Engineering Projects in Community Service at Purdue University.
 She is a recipient of the Purdue Research Foundation dissertation grant and co-wrote a National Science Foundation grant for her dissertation and postdoctoral work in Organizational Communication at Purdue.
-Her primary research interests include collaboration and innovation; negotiations of expertise in team-based organizational work; team processes and decision-making; ethical reasoning, constitution, and processes; engineering design; technology and its impacts on organizational and personal life; network analysis; as well as organizational identity, identification, and culture.
-She is trained and has research experience in both qualitative and quantitative methodology, and she strongly believes in the importance of mixed methods approaches.

 Megan received her Ph.D. in Organizational Communication from Purdue University; her M.A. in Organizational Communication from the University of Cincinnati, and her B.A. in Communication and English at Saint Louis University.